gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 | **bounded DP** | every pair `u→v` is one neighbour step, sensitivity √2 | **large** — drop the distant pairs |
 | **unbounded DP** | none directly; a substitution is remove-then-add, two steps | **almost none** — already cheap |

-Under bounded DP the threshold policy cuts a raw marginal's sensitivity from √2 to 0.4872 on `age`.
-Under unbounded DP the baseline is already 1 and the policy has nothing to give back.
+Concretely on `age`: the stock arm's release carries sensitivity **√2 under bounded DP but only 1 under unbounded**, while the policy arm's release carries **0.4872 and 0.4604** — almost the same either way.
+The transform's own cost barely moves between the definitions; what moves is the baseline it is measured against, and bounded DP's is 1.41× noisier.

 **A caveat that should be checked before it is relied on.** `policy.Graph` attaches a bottom edge to *every* cell in the unbounded construction, so that